acampos074/Ball_Chaser_Project/README.md

 ```
 ### Running in Docker

 Docker helps to run an application with all dependencies and libraries bundled together.
-Make sure to [install Docker](https://docs.docker.com/get-docker/)first.
+Make sure to [install Docker](https://docs.docker.com/get-docker/) first.

 First run: